-At North York Dental Clinic, we offer nitrous oxide or oral sedation as a means of relaxation during dental treatment.
+At North York Dental Clinic, we offer oral sedation as a means of relaxation during dental treatment.
 These solutions do not replace local anesthetic where appropriate, but can be a very useful tool for apprehensive patients.
 Use is determined by each patient’s medical background and treatment needs.

-Before Nitrous Oxide/Oxygen (laughing gas) with local anaesthesia appointments Pre-Operative Instructions (For Adults)
+Before Sedation (laughing gas) with local anaesthesia appointments Pre-Operative Instructions (For Adults)

 - You may not have anything to eat or drink (including water) for six (6) hours prior to the appointment.

-- The effects of Nitrous Oxide (laughing gas) wear off within minutes of turning off the gas.
+- The effects of Sedation (laughing gas) wear off within minutes of turning off the gas.
 You could drive home after your procedure, but if you have a person to drive you home afterwards that would be nice.

 - Contact lenses, dangling facial jewellery, tongue bolt, nasal and eyebrow rings or studs should be left at home.
 If you wear dentures, they will be removed at the time of surgery.